Check out our video archive for the Bull Run Treatment Projects.

 Filtration Pilot Project

 We installed a miniature water treatment facility called a pilot plant at our Headworks facility to learn more about how to most effectively treat our unique water.
+Learn more about the filtration pilot project.

 The filtration process presented at the OMSI Science Pub